Celebrating Life, Death, Family, and “The Boys in the Boat”

 The Day’s Freeman Maple

 The Freeman maple, Acer × freemanii, is a sturdy hybrid of red maple and silver maple that grows well in a forest setting or as a focal point in a landscape.
 The Freeman maple is a large shade tree, which grows up to 70 feet tall and produces brilliant red-orange color in the fall.
-There are seven specimens in the Arboretum, including one in the Seattle Japanese Garden.
+There are seven specimens in the Arboretum, including one on the southeast edge of the Seattle Japanese Garden, just outside the fence.
 The Day’s commemorative tree is located on Foster Island, north of the SR-520 Bridge, east of the central trail, and just south of northern point of island.

 John: My younger sister, Kristin Day, lives in Bremerton.
 She’s the founder of London Maid Crumpets, a specialty baking company.
 Sadly my older sister, Sue, has passed.
 Her ashes—and those of my mom, Margery—are now with Dad’s, in the Montlake Cut.
 My Dad was a big believer in cremation.
 When he got sick, I asked him why he didn’t want to be buried after he died, and he told me that he thought burying took up too much room—too much land space on our shrinking planet.
 And that the important thing is to remember the spirit of the person who has passed on.